Tear up the Democratic Party

 that Bernie Sanders would have defeated Trump.
 His authenticity would have pierced through Trump's fraudulent appeal.
 His concise, point-by-point evisceration of a failed economic model and aggressive, blundering foreign policy was entirely understandable to voters.

 As one of Sen. Sanders' national surrogates, I went to dozens of his rallies.
 At each one, he took to the stage, a big sheaf of papers in his hands, and, treating people as adults not just backdrops for TV ads, he conducted a seminar on America and the globe.
-People are quite familiar with Sanders' economic agenda, including higher taxes on the wealthy, expanding Social Security and a single-payer, Medicare for All system.
+People are quite familiar with Sanders' economic agenda, including higher taxes on the wealthy, expanding Social Security and a single-payer Medicare for All system.
 All of which were sound economically, not to mention morally urgent.

 What was often given short shrift was his broader philosophical willingness to challenge American exceptionalism.
-Many times, including during two national debates, he pointed out that, while he was proud as a son of immigrants to be an American, this country has supported repressive dictators, sent the CIA on missions to help overthrow democratically elected governments who were not supportive enough of our interests and sent our young men and women to die in immoral wars.
+Many times, including during two national debates, he pointed out that, while he was proud as a son of immigrants to be an American, this country has supported repressive dictators, sent the CIA on missions to help overthrow democratically elected governments that were not supportive enough of our interests and sent our young men and women to die in immoral wars.
 And he wasn't afraid to point out that those failed foreign policies have been bedrocks of the Democratic Party for several decades.

 Rather than foster a good debate during the primaries, the party, obsessed with the coronation of an anointed candidate, set out to destroy Sanders and his movement.